open-telemetry/opentelemetry-collector-contrib/pkg/stanza/fileconsumer/design.md

 #### Rotated files that end up out of the matching pattern

+In case of a file has been rotated with move/create, the old handle will be pointing to the moved file so we can still consume from it even if it's out of the pattern.
 In case of the file has been rotated with copy/truncate, the old handle will be pointing to the original file which is truncated.
-So we don't have a handle so as to consume any remaining logs from the moved file.
+So we don't have a handle in order to consume any remaining logs from the moved file.
 This can cause data loss.
-In case of the file has been rotated with move/create, the old handle will be pointing to the moved file so we can still consume from it even if it's out of the pattern.

 # Known Limitations